Lafayette Sheriff Deputy who waited with teens at library until family arrived, hailed a hero

 After learning that family members were enroute, Fife waited with the teens to make sure both arrived home safe.

-KLFY contacted the Sheriffs’ Office on behalf of the family members and friends of the family who wanted to thank Deputy Fife again for noticing the teens and then staying with them until family could arrive.
+KLFY contacted the Sheriffs’ Office on behalf of Jessica Prince who wanted to thank Deputy Fife for noticing the teens and then staying with them until family could arrive.

 “Deputies go above while serving the public on a daily basis.
 We are always pleased to hear these stories because they often go unnoticed and untold.
 We thank KLFY for bringing this to our attention,” Public Information Officer John Mowell said.